Sheree Murphy

-Sheree Victoria Murphy (born 22 August 1975) is an English actress and television presenter, best known for her roles as Dawn in Only Fools and Horses, Tricia Dingle in the ITV soap opera Emmerdale, Eva Strong in the Channel 4 soap opera Hollyoaks and Dakota Davies in the Australian soap opera Neighbours.
+Sheree Victoria Murphy (born 22 August 1975) is an English actress and television presenter, best known for her roles as Tricia Dingle in the ITV soap opera Emmerdale, Eva Strong in the Channel 4 soap opera Hollyoaks and Dakota Davies in the Australian soap opera Neighbours.

 In 2005, Murphy came second in the fifth series of I'm a Celebrity...Get Me Out of Here! and competed in the 2015 series of Celebrity MasterChef.
 In September 2016, she became the presenter of a cookery programme on BBC One called Yes Chef!

 Early life

-Born in Stoke Newington, north London, Murphy was the middle child and only girl in a family of five children.
+Born in Stoke Newington, north London, Murphy was the middle child and only daughter in a family of five children.
 The family lived in a council house, and she was educated from age nine at the Italia Conti Academy of Theatre Arts.
 She then attended the Sylvia Young Theatre School.

 Murphy's first part was in the musical The Rink at the Cambridge Theatre, aged 12.
 She did not work professionally again until Emmerdale, working her way through school from aged 14 as a hairdresser's assistant.
 She also worked front of house in various north London theatres.